Direct Payments for care and support

 Direct Payment Support Service

-Disability North provides the Direct Payment Support Service.
-They are funded by the council to run this service.
+Disability North are funded by the council to provide this service.

 They give free, independent advice and assistance with: